jestjs/jest/docs/API.md

 You can also specify an optional snapshot name.
 Otherwise, the name is inferred from the test.

+*Note: While snapshot testing is most commonly used with React components, any serializable value can be used as a snapshot.*

 ### `.toThrow()`

 Use `.toThrow` to test that a function throws when it is called.
 For example, if we want to test that `drinkFlavor('octopus')` throws, because octopus flavor is too disgusting to drink, we could write: